calypsonet/calypsonet-terminal-api-website/content/community/terminal-3-0/_index.md

 ### 3.3 Calypso Card API

-All the new operations take a `csnMin` parameter which is a **threshold** on the CSN (Card Serial Number): the rule applies to **any card whose CSN is greater than or equal to `csnMin`**.

-> **`csnMin` combination rule**: when several calls are made with different `csnMin` values, each call defines a **range** bounded by its `csnMin` and the immediately higher declared `csnMin` (or +∞).
-For a given card, it is the **range to which its CSN belongs** that determines the applied bound.
+Each bound is declared according to two families of settings, each with a dedicated operation:

+- **by CSN** (`…ByCsn(maxDuration: Long, csnMin: Long)`): `csnMin` is a **threshold** on the CSN (Calypso Serial Number, i.e. the Application Serial Number, compared as an unsigned 64-bit integer);
+- **by FCI** (`…ByFci(maxDuration: Long, fciRegex: String)`): `fciRegex` is a regular expression applied to the **whole FCI** returned by *Select Application* (excluding the status word), represented as an uppercase hexadecimal string without separators.

-- **`SymmetricCryptoSecuritySetting`** — two new operations:
+- **`SymmetricCryptoSecuritySettings`** — six new operations:
+  - `assignOpenSecureSessionMaxDurationByCsn(maxDuration: Long, csnMin: Long) → Self` and `assignOpenSecureSessionMaxDurationByFci(maxDuration: Long, fciRegex: String) → Self` — maximum duration of the _Open Secure Session_ command exchange;
-    - `assignOpenSecureSessionMaxDuration(maxDuration: Long, csnMin: Long, dfName: ByteArray? = null) → Self` — maximum duration of a secure session;
+  - `assignCloseSecureSessionMaxDurationByCsn(maxDuration: Long, csnMin: Long) → Self` and `assignCloseSecureSessionMaxDurationByFci(maxDuration: Long, fciRegex: String) → Self` — maximum duration of the _Close Secure Session_ command exchange;
-    - `assignSvOperationMaxDuration(maxDuration: Long, csnMin: Long, dfName: ByteArray? = null) → Self` — maximum duration of a Stored Value operation.
+  - `assignSvCommandMaxDurationByCsn(maxDuration: Long, csnMin: Long) → Self` and `assignSvCommandMaxDurationByFci(maxDuration: Long, fciRegex: String) → Self` — maximum duration of the exchange of one of the _SV Reload_, _SV Debit_ or _SV Undebit_ commands.
-- **`AsymmetricCryptoSecuritySetting`** — one new operation:
+- **`AsymmetricCryptoSecuritySettings`** — four new operations:
-    - `assignOpenSecureSessionMaxDuration(maxDuration: Long, csnMin: Long, dfName: ByteArray? = null) → Self`.
+  - `assignOpenSecureSessionMaxDurationByCsn(maxDuration: Long, csnMin: Long) → Self` and `assignOpenSecureSessionMaxDurationByFci(maxDuration: Long, fciRegex: String) → Self` — maximum duration of the _Open Secure Session_ command exchange;
+  - `assignCloseSecureSessionMaxDurationByCsn(maxDuration: Long, csnMin: Long) → Self` and `assignCloseSecureSessionMaxDurationByFci(maxDuration: Long, fciRegex: String) → Self` — maximum duration of the _Close Secure Session_ command exchange.

+> **Resolution rule** (for a given card, per kind of bounded operation):
+> 1. **CSN-based settings**: each call defines a **range** bounded by its `csnMin` and the immediately higher declared `csnMin` (or +∞).
+If the card's CSN belongs to a range whose `maxDuration` differs from `Long.MAX_VALUE`, this value applies.
+> 2. **FCI-based settings**: otherwise, the FCI-based settings are evaluated **in declaration order** and the first one whose expression matches the FCI applies; a `maxDuration` equal to `Long.MAX_VALUE` then means "no bound".
+> 3. Otherwise, no bound applies.

+Consequences and details:

+- CSN-based settings act as **overrides**: a default bound is expressed by a last FCI-based setting with the expression `.*`, not by a CSN-based setting with the lowest threshold, which would shadow every FCI-based setting; `Long.MAX_VALUE` on a CSN range hands the decision back to the FCI-based settings for the cards of that range;
+- the match applies to the **whole string** (implicitly anchored at both ends); a byte is matched by `..`;
+- to remain portable (Java, .NET, Swift/ICU, Rust), the expression is restricted to a **common subset**: literal characters, `.`, classes `[...]`, quantifiers `*`, `+`, `?`, `{n}`, `{n,}`, `{n,m}`, alternation `|` and groups `(...)`; backreferences, lookaround assertions, anchors and inline flags are excluded;
+- an invalid expression or one outside the subset, or a `maxDuration` that is not strictly positive, is rejected **at call time** (*Argument* pre-condition);
+- a new call with an already declared `csnMin` replaces the previous value; a new call with an identical `fciRegex` replaces the value while **keeping its position** in the evaluation order;
+- when no FCI is available, no FCI-based setting matches;
+- **FCI integrity**: the FCI is obtained during the selection, outside any session, and is therefore not authenticated.
+If the expression filters on the *startup info* data, the integrator **must** execute a `prepareGetData(FCI_FOR_CURRENT_DF)` inside the session to ensure the integrity of the FCI obtained during the selection. `prepareGetData` is now allowed inside a session **for this tag only**; if the returned value differs from the *Select Application* response, the `InconsistentData` error is raised by `processCommands` (not by `prepareGetData`).

-The `dfName` parameter is **optional**: when omitted (`null`), the setting applies to all DFs; when supplied, it restricts it to the designated DF. `maxDuration` comes first, as it is the value the operation assigns.
+`maxDuration` comes first, as it is the value the operation assigns.

-> The specification does not yet define what is measured for these bounds (start and end of the measurement of the session or SV operation duration), nor the consequence of an overrun (see §3.1 and §19.2).
+> **Measured duration**: each bound covers the **relevant command exchange alone**, from the transmission of the command to the reception of its response; the other commands of the secure session or of the SV operation are not counted.
+The specification does not yet define the consequence of an overrun (see §3.1 and §19.2).

-> This form replaces the two overloads per operation (with and without `dfName`) of the previous working version of this document (see Theme 10, unique operation names).
+> The regular expression on the FCI alone covers the DF name, the startup information (product families, byte masking) and even a prefix of the serial number (tag `C7`), with a priority order chosen by the integrator.
+This form replaces the `dfName` / `startupInfo` criteria of the previous working versions of this document.

 ### 3.4 Generic Card API